HazarBakir/e-commerce-project/README.md

-# Ecommerce App (React + Node/Express + SQLite)
+# Ecommerce Project (React + Node/Express + SQLite)

-A full‑stack ecommerce application built during my React trainings.
+A full‑stack ecommerce application built with React.
 The project showcases modern React on the frontend and a Node/Express backend with Sequelize and SQLite.
 It includes product browsing, search, cart, checkout, orders, and basic tracking flows.

 > This repository is a monorepo with two apps: `ecommerce-frontend` and `ecommerce-backend`.